 Furthermore, the procedure as Roberts says is not exactly pleasant.
 This is because the surgeon physically extracts hair follicles from areas of the head where hair is abundant and then implants them where they are needed.
 Typically, they do this thousands of times, often in an operation lasting eight hours or more.
 Fashion designer Marc Jacobs

 backs this sentiment; the heavily tattooed 53 year old spoke of the pain he went through following his transplant and admitted it was worse than getting any of his tattoos.

 A third reason that hair restoration surgery isn’t for everyone is that some men are “too far gone” thinning out the more abundant hair to fill in the gaps where it is needed would lead to an unsatisfactory end result, where the whole head of hair appears to be generally rather thin.
 The donor hair may not be of the necessary quality for another transplant to be feasible either, with 'over-harvesting

 ' being something that is of increasing concern to surgeons.

 Hair loss treatment instead

-Whether used individually or in tandem, these treatments can be supplemented with additional hair growth supporting products, where required.
+Whether used individually or in tandem, these treatments can be supplemented with additional hair growth supporting products

 The results - from stabilisation of hair thinning to visibly noticeable improvements to hair density and regrowth - can often be seen within three to six months of starting treatment though may take longer depending on the level of hair loss when treatment is started.